cramik/Shibboleth-OpenBullet/README.md

 Usage:
 replace [WEBSITE] with the intended target, copy to OpenBullet config folder, configure in runner, start

-I will likely eventually set this up as a python script since it's not massively complicated and OpenBullet is unneccesary
+I will likely eventually set this up as a python script since it's not massively complicated and OpenBullet is unneccesary.

+Additionally, the use of two different subdomains to make requests to means that this script might not be as cross-compatible as it should be, so finding a solution to just derive the url of shibboleth via the portal would be ideal